DheerajSharma404/Static_landingPage_using_React/README.md

-# PROJECT-ZERO

-Static Page for Practicing HTML + CSS + intro to React.js
+#Static Page for Practicing HTML + CSS + intro to React.js